apache/openoffice-project/content/pages/orientation/intro-qa.md

 Bugzilla related mailing list:

  * [issues@openoffice.apache.org](http://markmail.org/search/+list:org.apache.incubator.ooo-issues).
-Actvity on issues goes to this mailing list.
+Activity on issues goes to this mailing list.

 Everyone in QA needs a Bugzilla account, which you can get [here](https://bz.apache.org/ooo/createaccount.cgi).
 Once you have a Bugzilla account, you should send a note to the QA list asking to be added to the "qa-team" group in Bugzilla.
 This will give you some additional permissions in Bugzilla.
 Include your Bugzilla login ID in your request.